-Of course, this is just an oversimplified explanation, and there are many other factors and terms that you’ll need to learn to fully understand ETFs.
+Of course, this is just an oversimplified explanation, and there are many other factors and terms that you’ll need to learn to understand ETFs fully.
 But we’ll tackle that some other time.

 Second, an ETF tracks the performance of an index.
-For our example, the price of the bags follow the “Red Fruits Index”.
+For our example, the price of the bags follows the “Red Fruits Index.”

 In the Philippines, ETFs can choose from any of the eight indices that we have, including the Philippine Stock Exchange Composite Index.

-And third, just like investing in the stock market or in an equity mutual fund, investing in ETFs is also high risk.
+And third, just like investing in the stock market or an equity mutual fund, investing in ETFs is also high-risk.